OpenStreetMap: Cartography

 A variety of applications and services allow users to visualise OSM data in the form of a map.
 The official OSM website features an interactive slippy map interface so that users can efficiently edit maps and view changesets.
 It presents the general-purpose OpenStreetMap Carto style alongside a selection of specialised styles for cycling and public transport.

 Beyond this reference implementation, community-maintained map applications focus on alternative cartographic representations and specialised use cases.
 For example, OpenRailwayMap is a detailed online map of the world's railway infrastructure based on OSM data.
 OpenSeaMap is a world nautical chart built as a mashup of OpenStreetMap, crowdsourced water depth tracks, and third-party weather and bathymetric data.
 OpenTopoMap uses OSM and SRTM data to create topographic maps.
 Tactile Map Automated Production prints tactile maps that feature embossed streets, paths, and railroads from OSM.

 On the desktop, applications such as GNOME Maps and Marble provide their own interactive styles.
 GIS suites such as QGIS allow users to produce their own custom maps based on the same data.

 Geolocation

 Many commercial and noncommercial websites feature maps powered by OSM data in locator maps, store locators, infographics, story maps, and other mashups.
 Locator maps on Wikipedia and Wikivoyage articles for cities and points of interest are powered by a MediaWiki extension and the OSM-based Wikimedia Maps service.
 The locator maps on Craigslist, Facebook, Flickr, Foursquare City Guide, Gurtam's Wialon, and Snapchat are also powered by OSM.
 From 2013 to 2022, GitHub visualized any uploaded GeoJSON data atop an OSM-based Mapbox basemap.

 In 2012, Apple quietly switched the locator map in iPhoto from Google Maps to OSM.
-Interactive OSM-based maps appear in many mobile navigation applications, fitness applications, and augmented reality games, such as Strava.
+Interactive OSM-based maps appear in many augmented reality games, mobile navigation applications, and fitness applications, such as Strava.